ang-zeyu/infisearch/docs/src/search_configuration_renderers.md

 If you need to include some custom options (e.g. an API base url), you can use the `otherOptions` key, which is guaranteed to be untouched by morsels.

-## Changing Supporting Parts of the UI

-The options here are intended for changing small, supporting elements, which can be especially useful for localizing the UI.

-#### `headerRender(h, opts, err: boolean, blank: boolean, queryParts: Query): HTMLElement`

-This method renders:
-- the "10 results found" text
-- the *Start searching above!* text when the search box is empty in the fullscreen UI.
-The dropdown UI is hidden in such a case.
-- a generic error message when an unexpected error occurs.

-This can also be used to render messages like "*Did you mean <u>spelling</u>?*", or any information that you'd like to place as a header.

-**`query.resultsTotal`**

-This property of the `query` parameter gives the total number of results.

-**`query.queryParts`**

-This parameter passed to the `headerRender` function is the parsed structure of the input query string.

-The structure is fairly detailed, `console.log` it out to see what it looks like, our check out the [source](https://github.com/ang-zeyu/morsels/blob/main/packages/search/lib/parser/queryParser.ts)!

-#### `loadingIndicatorRender(h, opts, isSetup: boolean, isInitial: boolean)`

-This API renders the loading indicator.

-While the search library is doing initialising work, the `isSetup` parameter is set to `true`.

-The `isInitial` boolean is `true` when the user runs the first query, where there are no results yet.
-You may use this parameter to change the look of the indicator in subsequent queries.
-In the default design, subsequent queries move the spinning indicator to the top right.

 ## Rendering Search Results

 If you haven't, you should read through the [Search API](./search_api.md) documentation on the `Result` and `Query` parameters.